Wild Mushrooms Legal in NC Restaurants

 It is now legal in North Carolina for restaurants to buy and serve wild mushrooms.
 Many people are confused or misinformed about this.
 I was on the committee that came up with the new regulations.
 I will summarize and clarify the rules as I understand them.
 Note that my opinion is unofficial.
 The official statement can be found here.

 First and foremost, pickers do not need to “get certified.”
 They do NOT need to take any particular course or test.
 South Carolina or Georgia might require this, but North Carolina does not.
 Anyone who tells you we do is either wrong or lying.
 A given restaurant is free to require a particular course or exam, but the state does not.
 Again, just because a course or test satisfies the state requirements doesn’t mean that it’s required, that is, that it’s the ONLY way to do this.
-Pickers only need to provide a written statement about having some degree of verifiable competence, which means training or experience.
-It could be the fact that you worked for or apprenticed with an expert.
-You can’t just say, ‘I’ve been doing this for 20 years.’
-You have to name people or institutions who can vouch for that, like people you have studied or worked with or restaurants you have sold to.
+Pickers only need to provide “a written statement made by an individual that the forager has been provided information on the elements recommended in the Conference for Food Protection Document and a list of mushrooms that person has been trained to identify” (Patrick Muse, personal communication, 6/8/18).
+That means you need someone else to vouch for your education, not just that you know your mushrooms from experience, because those “elements” also include safe handling practices, record-keeping, avoiding contamination, and sustainable harvesting.

 With each sale, you also need to fill out and include this form as well as a tag (see image of front and back below), with each sale.
 You can get the tags from the health department.
 They may ask you to describe your qualifications when you get there, but again, you do not need to take any certification course in order to receive tags.